 2007, Swenholt sculpts standing terracotta, Seeing (The completed sculpture can be found in the Spirit, Skin and Bone portfolio) using a Luchesi fork as the external armature.

 I think of the world as a beautiful nest for our souls.
-My view of man’s function in the universe is optimistic and respectful but I also realize this life is dangerous.
+My view of humanity's function in the universe is optimistic and respectful but I also realize this life is dangerous.
 Loss is right around the corner for us all.
 My work reflects these tensions as I seek to make little monuments to man’s passions and to my understanding of God’s role in the world.

 Stylistically, I am drawn to layers of visual beauty and meaning as found in works by Goya, Manuel Neri, Munch, Velasquez, Rodin, Michaelangelo and expressionistic art such as the Grunewald Altarpiece.
 My favorite art is like nature.
 It learns from nature.
 It should take awhile to sink in, be fairly inexhaustible, and have something to see that surprises even after years of living with it.